TaTo30/vue-pdf/docs/guide/introduction.md

 ### Text and Annotations

-This component supports text-selection and annotation-interaction by enabling them with `text-layer` and `annotation-layer` props respectively, but for this layers renders correctly is necessary setting `css` styles, it can be done by importing default styles from `@tato30/vue-pdf/style.css`.
+This component supports text selection and annotation interaction by enabling them with `text-layer` and `annotation-layer` props respectively, but for this layers renders correctly is necessary set some `css` styles, it can be done by importing default styles from `@tato30/vue-pdf/style.css`.

 ```vue
 <script setup>